Germany: 2 police officers shot dead during traffic stop

-BERLIN (AP) — Two police officers were shot dead while on a routine patrol in western Germany early Monday, police said.
+BERLIN (AP) — Two police officers were shot dead on a rural road in western Germany while on a routine patrol early Monday, police said.

 The shooting happened during a traffic check near Kusel at about 4:20 a.m., police in Kaiserslautern said in a statement.

-The officers — a 24-year-old woman and 29-year-old man — were able to radio for help but reinforcements were unable to help them when they arrived.
+Erfort said he didn't know whether the officers had seen something particular about the assailants' vehicle that they wanted to check or whether it was just a routine check.

+German news agency dpa, citing unidentified security sources, said that the officers reported finding dead game in the car before the shooting started.
+The Bild daily also reported that find, without citing sources.

-The perpetrators fled but police had no description of them, the car they used or what direction they fled in.
+Police had no description of the perpetrators, the car they used or what direction they fled in.
+A manhunt has been extended to the neighboring German state of Saarland, police said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.